 Headline

-The headline is one of my favorites because when you connect with someone, leave a comment, etc your headshot and headline are the only two things people see about you before deciding to click through to your profile and learn more.
+Your headline is your tag line that shows right under your name on your profile.
+The headline is one of my favorites because when you connect with someone, leave a comment, etc your headshot and headline are the ONLY two things people see about you before deciding to click through to your profile and learn more.
+They are truly the first impression to your profile.
 Answer the questions who are you and why should people connect with you?
 Your headline doesn’t have to be your current title and employer name.
 It certainly can be, but you likely have more characters to use in your headline.
-Consider these!
+You can use any combination of work, school, volunteer work, special skills, whatever is relevant to you at this time.
+I usually change mine a few times a year.
+Consider these examples!

 If you’re a student: